Developer-Autodesk/forge.learning/docs/viewer/java.md

-# Client-side files (.NET)
+# Client-side files (JAVA)

-Our JAVA server is configured to serve files from root `/forgesample` but we want to change it to serve from `/` folder.
+Our JAVA server is configured to serve files from `/forgesample` but we want to change it to serve from `/` folder.
 Let's fix that with the following steps:

 Setting the path to nothing in the Eclipse web modules edit dialog enabled me to access the project without any path component in the URL (i.e. ROOT)